 Identify the things you are wasting time on

 We all have things that distract or interrupt us.
-For some its social media for others the apps on our phones.
-Some people constantly check email and others spends hours chatting to colleagues during the day.
+For some, it’s social media for others the apps on our phones.
+Some people constantly check email and others spends hours chatting with colleagues during the day.
 Think about the things you waste time on and write them down.
 If you are not sure what they are, keep track during the next few days.

 Track your work days and monitor how you spend your time.
 How you allocate your time is crucial to your productivity.

 - Make a list of the things you waste time on each day.

 - What will you do to prevent wasting time tomorrow?

 - Set fixed times to check email and social media.
 Turn off the tone of incoming emails and text messages so that you are not distracted.